tzcytpm/pl-comms-web/docs/labs.md

 ## Use the Rust cryptography implementation (`feature_rust_crypto`) [In Development]

-Configures privateLINE Comms to use a new cryptography implementation based on the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk).
+Configures privateLINE Comms Dev to use a new cryptography implementation based on the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk).

 This setting is (currently) _sticky_ to a user's session: it only takes effect when the user logs in to a new session.
 Likewise, even after disabling the setting in `config.json`, the Rust implementation will remain in use until users log out.